ericlenio/scrash/README.md

 of exported shell variables, with prefix of `SCR_`.
 (Type `-vars` to see the full list of shell variables.)

+## platform-specific functions
+You may define bash functions in a profile that only get loaded for a particular platform you ssh to.
+To do this, the function name must begin with `-platform-`, where `platform` is the lowercased output of running `uname`.

 # Profile layout
 A profile may contain these files: